Chart Color Schemes

 The level of cultural diversity witnessed in North St Marys was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-North St Marys had a higher cultural diversity than most local markets, with 24.8% of its population born overseas and 20.6% speaking a language other than English at home.
-Christianity was the predominant religion in North St Marys, accounting for 54.6% of its people.
-However, Islam was notably overrepresented, comprising 3.5% of the population compared to Greater Sydney's average of 6.8%.
+North St Marys, surveyed in 2016, had a higher cultural diversity than most local markets, with 24.8% of its population born overseas and 20.6% speaking languages other than English at home.
+Christianity was the dominant religion, comprising 54.6% of North St Marys' population as of 2016.
+However, Islam had a higher representation in North St Marys compared to Greater Sydney, with 3.5% versus 6.8%.

 Frequently Asked Questions - Diversity